 So how do we take on such a daunting task with all that we have to teach in a year?
 I have a few tips…

 1.)
 The Fingers.
-Wait… didn’t you just say students need to stop relying so heavily on their fingers?
-I did… but it’s a starting place to help students have accuracy.
+Wait… Didn’t you just say students need to stop relying so heavily on their fingers?
+I did… But it’s a starting place to help students have accuracy.
 They need to have the correct answer each time to make sure they aren’t memorizing the wrong answer.
-I can think of many students over the years that were insistent that the answer was a wrong one.
+I can think of many students over the years that were insistent that the answer was the wrong one.
 Most teachers have seen the nines trick where you hold out your hand, count the fingers of the other factor (besides the 9) starting on the left and determining the answer by what fingers are left up.
 But did you know about the other finger tricks for the 6, 7, and 8’s?
 Check it out here.

 4.)
 Practice, Practice, Practice.
 Students need lots of practicing opportunities.
 There are many apps and websites that offer opportunities for practice and are free.
 One of my favorites is the IXL site.
 While it is a paid site, it does allow the first 20 problems free.
-I always dedicate 10 minutes a day to fact fluency in my classroom.
+I always dedicate 10 minutes a day to multiplication facts fluency in my classroom.

 5.)
 Weekly Goal Setting and Quizzes.
 In my classroom, I utilize the differentiated Monster Math Program.
-Students first set goals on what facts they want to master by when.
+Students first set goals on what multiplication facts they want to master by when.
 Then the students all start together on their multiplication of the ones.
 They are given two minutes to complete all the problems related to zeroes and ones.
-The students continue working their way up each set- when they master (all correct in two minutes) the twos, they move on to the threes, so on.
+The students continue working their way up each set; when they master (all correct in two minutes) the twos, they move on to the threes, so on.
 Each set reviews all the previous multiplication facts and focuses on the new set of numbers.
 Each set gains a few more problems, so it becomes a bit more challenging.
 However, the time limit does not change.
 Students are always given two minutes regardless of which set they are working on.
 My students love this program because each week they are challenging themselves and working toward a big prize for mastering all the facts!
 (I provide a mini-stuffed plush monster for my monster math prize.)